Git-Ishan/Ecommerce-application/local-setup-readme.md

-# 🚀 Run Project Locally: Open Telemetry (Ultimate DevOps Project)
+# 🚀 Run Project Locally

 This guide walks you through setting up and running the Ultimate DevOps Project locally using Docker Compose on an AWS EC2 instance.